airyhq/airy/docs/docs/cli/usage.md

 #### Options

 ```
   -h, --help                             help for create
       --init-only                        Only create the airy config directory and exit
       --namespace string                 (optional) Kubernetes namespace that Airy should be installed to. (default "default")
       --provider string                  One of the supported providers (aws|minikube). (default "minikube")
+      --provider-config stringToString   Additional configuration for the providers. (default [])
 ```

 #### Options inherited from parent commands